What Is a 401(k)?

 You can usually move your 401(k) balance to your new employer's plan.
 As with an IRA rollover, this maintains the account's tax-deferred status and avoids immediate taxes.

-It could be a wise move if you aren't comfortable with making the investment decisions involved in managing a rollover IRA and would rather leave some of that work to the new plan's administrator.
+If you aren't comfortable with managing a rollover IRA, you can leave some of the work to the new plan's administrator.

 What Is the Maximum Contribution to a 401(k)?